erasromani/FinalProjectDRL.github.io/index.md

   <img width="400" height="300" src="Img/t2.png">
 </p>

 For the Dueling Double DQN agent, the average number of on-time delivery and overtime delivery are shown in below figures.
 It is not a very good result, however, the agent tends to have higher rewards after 5000 episodes training.
 But,due to the time-consuming training procedure, which costs about 30 hours for 5000 episodes, 5000 episodes are chosen to do some preliminary analysis.
 The maximum number of on-time delivery can reach 51, which about 25% customers can be delivered on time.
 Moreover, the ratio of average in-vehicle time over direct trip time is plotted below.
 The criterion evaluates the average time of taking a detour for carpooling.
 It decreases as episodes increases, showing that the agent learn to avoid taking a longer detour.
-However, it is still 3 times longer than a normal trip, which could be even longer if the service time added when stopping at the station.
+However, it is still 2.5 times longer than a normal trip, which could be even longer if the service time is considered when stopping at the station.
 This may decrease the demand of the service.
-To improve the service quality, multi-agents should be considered to decrease the ratio.
+To improve the service quality further, multi-agents should be considered to decrease the ratio.